Advisory Panels are a standard method used by Creative Victoria in the grant evaluation process.

 Join the Advisory Panel Register

-In the second half of 2020 Creative Victoria will open expressions of interest for people to be added to the Advisory Panel Register.
-In the meantime, if you are not currently part of the databased and you are interested in sitting on a panel for a specific program, please contact program staff.
+If you are not currently part of the database and you are interested in sitting on a panel for a specific program, please contact program staff.

 Frequently asked questions